iyedben/iyedben/README.md

 I hold a Bachelor's degree in **Networks and Information Systems**.

 I have hands-on experience in:
-- Web application penetration testing (OWASP methodology)
+- Web application penetration testing
 - DevSecOps pipelines and secure CI/CD
 - SIEM deployment and security monitoring
 - Advanced Linux system administration